Filtering in tractography using autoencoders (FINTA): Experimental

 \section{Experimental}

-The same experiment design was implemented for the three datasets.
+The same experiment design was implemented for the datasets.
 Noise-free diffusion data were used for the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets, and no denoising procedure was required for the BIL\&GIN dataset.
 A Constrained Spherical Deconvolution (CSD) \citep{Tournier:Neuroimage:2007} method using a spherical harmonics order of $6$ was used to extract the fiber ODFs from the raw dMRI data.
-The probabilistic setting of the {\em Particle Filtering Tracking} (PFT) method by \citet{Girard:Neuroimage:2014} using white matter seeding and whole brain tracking were employed for the ``Fiber Cup'' and the ISMRM 2015 Tractography Challenge datasets to generate the sets for the autoencoder.
-The extracted streamlines were processed and scored according to the procedure in \citet{Maier-Hein:NatureComm:2017} to obtain the ``(anatomically) implausible streamline'' and ``(anatomically) plausible streamline'' sets.
+Local probabilistic whole brain tractography was performed using white matter seeding (single seed per voxel; $0.5 mm$ step size; $30^{\circ}$ maximum aperture angle; default values for other parameters) for the ``Fiber Cup'' and the ISMRM 2015 Tractography Challenge datasets to generate the sets for the autoencoder.
+The extracted streamlines were processed and scored to obtain the (anatomically) implausible streamline and (anatomically) plausible streamline sets.
+The scoring procedure for the ``Fiber Cup'' labelled as plausible streamline instances obeying constrained length ($20-200 mm$) and shape features (bends $< 335^{\circ}$), as well as mask (streamlines contained within the known bundle masks) and connectivity (streamlines connect the known regions) criteria.
+The implausible set, thus, comprised streamlines exceeding the given length threshold; streamlines whose trajectories described sharp bends; streamlines that did not reach the corresponding terminal regions; and streamlines connecting regions that were not actually connected in the ground truth (see examples of such trajectories in figure \ref{fig:plausible_vs_implausible}).
+The ISMRM 2015 Tractography Challenge dataset was scored according to the procedure in \citet{Maier-Hein:NatureComm:2017}, based on the streamline clustering strategy proposed in \citet{Garyfallidis:FrontiersNeurosc:2012}.
+The terms \textit{Tractometer\_basic} and \textit{Tractometer\_adv} are used, respectively, to refer to the described scoring methods in section \ref{subsec:connectivity_analysis}.
 For the ISMRM 2015 Tractography Challenge dataset, the anterior commissure (CA) and the posterior commissure (CP) bundles were left out of the experiments since the tracking algorithm was unable to extract them or the extracted bundles did not meet the scoring system criteria.
 Hence, $23$ bundles were used in the experiments.

-As a result of this procedure, the ``implausible'' sets on the ``Fiber Cup'' and ISMRM 2015 Tractography Challenge datasets were comprised of streamlines that did not reach the cortical surface (or the corresponding terminal regions in the ``Fiber Cup''), streamlines whose trajectories described sharp bends, and streamlines connecting regions that were not actually connected in the ground truth (see examples of such trajectories in figure \ref{fig:plausible_vs_implausible}).